Anthony-Giacinto/Pendulum/README.md

 ## Technologies
 Project is created with:
 * Python 3.6

+## Features
+* Can add a dampening coefficient to the pendulum.
+* Can change the acceleration due to gravity on the pendulum.
+* Can generate a real-time graph of angle vs. time.

 ## How to Use
 All you need to do is run pendulum.main.